Discrete Envy-free Division of Necklaces and Maps: Two Dimensional Divisions: a Grid of Beads

-Suppose there exists at least one remaining square desired by player $P$ with at least one non-integral vertical edge going through it.
+Suppose there exists at least one remaining bead desired by player $P$ with at least one non-integral edge going through it.
 We define an auxiliary graph $G$ with vertices indexed by players who are not $P$.
-For each square $S$ desired by player $P$ with at least one non-integral vertical edge, if $S$ is contested by the player set $T$, draw an edge in $G$ labeled by $S$ for every pair of $P_1$ and $P_2$ such that $P_1$ and $P_2$ are both in $T$ (we allow multiple edges in $G$).
+For each bead $S$ desired by player $P$ with at least one non-integral edge, draw an edge in $G$ labeled by $S$ with endpoints $P_1$ and $P_2$ for every pair such that a non-integral edge in $S$ borders $P_1$ and $P_2$ (we allow multiple edges in $G$).
 We have two cases:

 \begin{itemize} \item If we have a cycle (with no repeated vertices) in $G$ of the form